 Here are the things we scanned and saved in Google Doc and Google Drive.

 - Income tax number (Malaysia’s)

 - Passport photo (make sure they’re according to NZ standard size)

 You can also email it to yourself or just print everything out.

 If your footwear are dirty, with visible mud on then, you will risk getting your them temporarily taken away from you to go through some biosecurity cleaning.

 Clean and wash your hiking equipment or gear before your departure.
 I showed my squeaky clean shoes to the customs and she took a quick glance without saying anything.
 Guess my shoes were too shiny that it temporarily blinded her sense of judgment.

 Also, while we’re at this topic, please DO NOT bring any form of food in your luggage.
 If you really want to bring your maggi mee, declare them when you get your declaration card on the plane.

-You just have to tick on the relevant boxes of the things you have brought and then hand the declaration card to the declaration counter when you arrive.
+You just have to tick on the relevant boxes of the things you have brought and then hand the declaration card to the declaration officer when you arrive.

 #9: BUY only the relevant things